Arizona State Sun Devils: Men's basketball

-The Arizona State Sun Devils have appeared in the NCAA tournament 13 times, including 3 Elite Eights (1961, 1963, 1975).
+The Arizona State Sun Devils have appeared in the NCAA tournament 17 times, including 3 Elite Eights (1961, 1963, 1975).
 They have won 8 conference championships (4 WAC and 4 BOR) and finished in the final AP rankings 7 times.
 The highest national ranking the Sun Devils have achieved was No. 3 under Ned Wulk during the 1980–81 season when the starting lineup included Byron Scott, Fat Lever, and Alton Lister.
 Ned Wulk was the men's basketball coach from 1958 to 1982 and remains the most successful coach in the history of the program with a record of 406 – 272 (.599).

 Arizona State appeared in the NAIA Men's Basketball National Tournament two years (1948 and 1953).
 In both years they lost in the second round, leaving the NAIA with a tournament record of 2–2.

-Bobby Hurley is the current head coach of the Sun Devils, leading Arizona State to a 12–0 non-conference record in 2017, and a signature win over the #1 ranked Kansas Jayhawks on December 22, 2018 – the first win over a top ranked team at home in program history.
+Bobby Hurley is the head coach of the Sun Devils, leading Arizona State to a 12–0 non-conference record in 2017, and a signature win over the #1 ranked Kansas Jayhawks on December 22, 2018 – the first win over a top ranked team at home in program history.

 Herb Sendek stepped down as head coach of the North Carolina State Wolfpack and accepted the head coaching job at Arizona State in 2006.
 Sendek took the Wolfpack to five consecutive NCAA Tournaments and also won ACC coach of the year in 2004.
 Sendek was credited for bringing a "basketball atmosphere" and level of excitement to the ASU campus that had been absent for years.
 In his first four seasons at ASU, Sendek led the Sun Devils to three consecutive 20 win seasons, the 2009 Pac-10 conference tournament finals, and the second round of the NCAA tournament.

 Thirty-six ASU Sun Devils have been selected in the NBA draft, including future NBA Most Valuable Player James Harden, Byron Scott, Isaac Austin, Mark Landsberger, Lafayette Lever, Alton Lister, Lionel Hollins, Sam Williams, Jeff Ayres (known as Jeff Pendergraph when he played at ASU), Stevin "Hedake" Smith, Mario Bennett, Tommy Smith, Ike Diogu, Eddie House.
 Freddie Lewis, and Joe Caldwell.
 Paul Stovall was a Charles Barkley type standout with a dominating presence on the court but his non-conducive actions off the court limited his notoriety.